-Some of the denture pads available from retailers can help in the short term, but it is reasonable to expect that a denture needs to be replaced about every 5 years.
+Some of the denture pads and adhesives available from retailers can help in the short term, but it is reasonable to expect that a denture needs to be replaced about every 5 years.

 Will my new dentures look different to my old dentures?